stfc/alc-ux/README.md

 [![Docs status](https://github.com/stfc/alc-ux/actions/workflows/ci-docs.yml/badge.svg?branch=main)](https://stfc.github.io/alc-ux/)
 [![DOI](badge)](https://zenodo.org/)

-# My Awesome Project

-This is a description of my project.

-This is an AiiDAlab application for scientific workflows maintained by the [Ada Lovelace Center](https://adalovelacecentre.ac.uk/) (ALC).
+This is an AiiDAlab application plugin for scientific workflows maintained by the [Ada Lovelace Center](https://adalovelacecentre.ac.uk/) (ALC).
 The app is still in early development stage and any input/contributions are welcome.